merge-api/merge-accounting-ruby/docs/AccountsApi.md

 id = TODO # String |
 opts = {
   include_remote_data: true, # Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
+  remote_fields: 'classification', # String | Deprecated.
+Use show_enum_origins.
-  remote_fields: 'classification' # String | Which fields should be returned in non-normalized form.
+  show_enum_origins: 'classification' # String | Which fields should be returned in non-normalized form.
 }

 begin